Login a Header Based APP with Social Account

 In this tutorial, we will use the Datawiza Access Proxy (DAP) to enable SSO for a header-based Web App.
 We will use DAP's sidecar deployment mode, which means DAP and this app are running on the same server.

-, which means the traffic to the app will reach DAP (running on port 9772) first and then be proxied to the application (running on port 3001). - We will provide the docker images for the DAP and this header-based application.
+localhost:9772, which means the traffic to the app will reach DAP (running on port 9772) first and then be proxied to the web application. - We will provide the docker images for the DAP.

 Demo APP